 Human rights litigation

-The passing down of a judgment by the European Court is not the end of the process for us.
-As a result of some judgments, states may be required to make changes to domestic laws, or carry out effective investigations into particular incidents.
-Pressing for effective implementation can help to bring about long-term positive change in the countries we work in, and ensures that judgments have a wider impact on society.
+Obtaining a positive judgment from a court is not the end of the process.
+After a judgment, states may be required to take practical steps such as changing domestic laws or practices, carrying out effective investigations into particular incidents or releasing someone from detention.
+In such cases, we and our partners press states for effective implementation to help bring about long-term positive change in the countries in which we work, and to ensure that judgments have a wider impact on society.

-We actively engage in European Court reform processes.
+We also actively engage in European Court reform processes.
 Changes to the way the Court functions have a direct impact on the people we represent, and their ability to seek justice.
-Our advocacy work often involves us collaborating with other UK-based and international non-governmental organisations and lawyers.
+Our advocacy work often involves collaboration with other UK-based and international non-governmental organisations and lawyers.